 Two Months Later

-I ran into my contact one day and decided to ask them if they’d ever received a text from my acquaintance.
+I ran into my contact one day and asked them if they’d ever received a text from my acquaintance.
 They hadn’t.

 I ended up apologizing on behalf of my acquaintance and the fact that a text was sent.
 I told my contact not to worry about this person anymore.